aabccd021/tiny-cookie-session/README.md

 - Lucia uses 160 bits of entropy in their example ([Lucia Source](https://github.com/lucia-auth/lucia/blob/46b164f78dc7983d7a4c3fb184505a01a4939efd/pages/sessions/basic-api/sqlite.md?plain=1#L88))
 - Auth.js uses 256 bits of entropy in their tests ([Auth.js Source](https://github.com/nextauthjs/next-auth/blob/c5a70d383bb97b39f8edbbaf69c4c7620246e9a4/packages/core/test/actions/session.test.ts#L146))

-Since the session id and token itself are already a random string with high entropy (unlike a password), we don't need additional processing like salting or peppering.
+Since the session id and token are already random strings with high entropy (unlike a password), we don't need additional processing like salting or peppering.

 The session id and token are hashed using SHA-256 before being stored in the database.
 This way a database leak would not lead to session hijacking.

 Hashing the id and token on every request might seem expensive, but it's no more demanding than cookie signing, which is a common practice in web services.

 Also, [we don't have to use `crypto.timingSafeEqual` when comparing tokens because we are comparing hashes of high entropy values](https://security.stackexchange.com/questions/237116/using-timingsafeequal#comment521092_237133).

 ## CSRF

 This library focuses solely on session management and does not implement CSRF protection.
 You should implement CSRF protection for your entire application before using any functions from this library.

 ## Comparison with other session management methods